aalto-speech/flatcat/docs/source/cmdtools.rst

         for segmenting new data
     batch
-        Loads an existing model (which is already initialized with training data) and run :ref:`batch-training`
+        Loads an existing model (which is already initialized with training data) and run
         Can be used to retrain an already trained model, after extending it with more data.
     online
-        Create a new model, read and train the model concurrently as described in :ref:`online-training`
+        Initialize a model, and then extend it in an on-line fashion. online+batch
-    online+batch
-        First read and train the model concurrently as described in :ref:`online-training` and after that retrain the model using :ref:`batch-training`
+        Initialization and online training followed by batch training.

 ``-d <type>, --dampening <type>``
     Method for changing the compound counts in the input data.